 Since around 1960, the Oktoberfest has turned into a gigantic festival.
 Tourists and visitors came from all over to get pictures of celebratory Germans wearing traditional clothing, quaffing massive amounts of beer, and eating every sort of local food available.
 And, this is not too far from the modern Oktoberfest, except that it isn’t just Germans celebrating any longer.

-Oktoberfest in Munich brings in over $1.5 Billion of economic benefits to the host city.
+The festival in Munich brings in over $1.5 Billion of economic benefits to the host city.
 More than 13,000 people are employed to help bring the multi-week fest to life.
 And that’s a lucky thing!
-In the 36 beer tents festers drink nearly 2 million gallons of beer, 700,000 whole roasted chickens and 60,000 sausages and 59,000 pork knuckles.
+In the 36 beer tents, festers drink nearly 2 million gallons of beer, 700,000 whole roasted chickens and 60,000 sausages and 59,000 pork knuckles.
 And there’s a lot more to eat and drink at Oktoberfest celebrations than just these core traditional items!

-Although the name might indicate otherwise, Oktoberfest is actually held at the end of September as opposed to October.
+Although the name might indicate otherwise, this annual celebration is actually held at the end of September as opposed to October.
 Generally, the end of September in Bavaria has very good weather, and as the event was lengthened over time, it was believed that the higher temperatures would stimulate the thirst of the visitors and keep them at the fest longer.

-Today, the last weekend of Oktoberfest in Munich is still in October, but you will find Oktoberfest celebrated all over the world throughout the months of September and October, and maybe a few other times as well.
+Today, the last weekend of Oktoberfest in Munich is still in October, but you will find it celebrated all over the world throughout the months of September and October, and maybe a few other times as well.
 Stuttgart Germany holds the Cannstatter Volksfest for three weeks at the end of September through mid-October.
 While it is definitely a beer fest, it is actually more of a celebration of the fall in general.

 Oktoberfest Around The World

 You may be surprised to learn that the largest Oktoberfest outside of Germany is actually held in Brazil, with more than 700,000 visitors.
 Canada, the U.S., Argentina, Mexico, Colombia, Chile, Hong Kong, Ireland, Australia, and Vietnam, among others celebrate with festivities of their own.
-Even the West Bank town of Taybeh, where the only brewery in the Palestinian Territories resides, has had an Oktoberfest celebration since 2005.
+Even the West Bank town of Taybeh, where the only brewery in the Palestinian Territories resides, has had a celebration since 2005.